"Detect the threat, classify it and predict the trajectory": NATO doubts that the Baltic countries will be able to intercept Russian "Calibers"

 3M-54E missile for arming submarines

 He called on the NATO leadership to revise the set of measures related to electronic warfare.
-According to Nieuwenhuise, Western countries cannot rely on the United States.
+According to Nieuwenhause, Western countries cannot rely on the United States.
 And therefore, the alliance should focus on developing effective electronic warfare systems.

 Imagine that missiles appear above the radar horizon at a distance of 30 kilometers.
 At a speed of 2.9 Mach, a direct hit requires 30 seconds.
 Electronic warfare starts working within these 30 seconds.
 But we must detect the threat, classify it, predict the trajectory, and then give the order to take retaliatory measures.

-Bas Nieuwenhuise, NATO representative
+Bas Nieuwenhause, NATO representative

 Project 22160 ship is equipped with the Kalibr-NK guided missile system